jperovic/exploring-fileutility/Resources/doc/reference.md

 > **`chains`**

 > List of all image operation chains.
-Each chain can have an optional `alias`, which ca be overriden when invoking the chain execution.
+Each chain can have an optional `alias`, which can be overriden when invoking the chain execution.
-> Image chain consists of step being performed when source file is offered.
-You can use use built-in steps:
+> Image chain consists of steps being performed upon source file offered.
+You can use the following built-in steps:

 > > **`clip`**